neezacoto/Adi-ai-ads/README.md

 ## Front-End

-**Christian**: Resposible for implementing the app with React Native, both compatible with IOS/Android, utilizing Formik, Yup, Expo, Node.js, and API Sauce.
+** **: Resposible for implementing the app with React Native, both compatible with IOS/Android, utilizing Formik, Yup, Expo, Node.js, and API Sauce.

 # [Back-end Demo](https://youtu.be/ESuaNxuOmRE)